GautamGupta/bb-legacy-plugins/social-it/trunk/readme.txt

 It has a variety of options which you can choose from, and displays the list of Social Bookmarks in Style!

-This plugin is inspired from the <a href="http://sexybookmarks.net/">SexyBookmarks plugin</a> for WordPress made by Josh, Jamie, Gautam (me) and Norman.
+This plugin is inspired from the <a href="http://sexybookmarks.net/">SexyBookmarks plugin</a> for WordPress made by Josh, Jamie and Gautam (me).

 == Installation ==